hvijeta/trinkerr-interview-backend/README.md

 ## Place the Criminal

 You are given an array of jail lockup places where each entry is represented by 0 or 1.
 0 means there is no criminal, and 1 means there is a criminal there.
 Criminals when placed adjacent to each other will, start fighting, which is something you have to avoid.
-Given K more criminals, place them in the lockup such that no criminal is fighting, i.e they are not adjacent.
+Given K more criminals, place them in the lockup (the lockup size is fixed, and once occupied, 0 turn into 1) such that no criminal is fighting, i.e they are not adjacent.
 If this task is achievable, return true, false otherwise.

 `Input`: